-The 5th Annual Sierra Chef Challenge includes three heats of two chefs each cooking against one another with a mystery box of locally grown ingredients.
-In each heat, the two chefs will have 45 minutes to complete their dishes.
-If a chef is not done in the 45 minute time frame s/he will be disqualified from the judging.
-The chefs will have a commissary table that will be shared by all the chef’s for produce, dairy & dry goods needs.
+The 8th Annual Sierra Chef Challenge includes three chefs each cooking against one another with a mystery box of locally grown ingredients.
+Chefs will have 45 minutes to complete their dishes.
+If a chef is not done in the 45-minute time, s/he will be disqualified from the judging.
+The chefs will have a commissary table that will be shared by all the chefs for produce, dairy & dry goods needs.
 Each chef can bring three items from their restaurant to be used in their dishes.
 All items brought from individual chef’s restaurants will be shared at the commissary table.
-Each chef will be judged on creativity, presentation and taste.
-The two chefs with the best dishes will advance to the final round to face each other for the coveted Sierra Chef title.
+Each chef will be judged on creativity, presentation, and taste.
+The chef with the best dish will win the coveted Sierra Chef title.

 Stephen Gill welcomes every challenge that has been thrown at him, from creating an award winning dish with Rocky Mountain Oysters to serving up a gourmet experience to thousands in the middle of the desert.
 He utilizes his knowledge of traditional dishes and a lifetime of culinary experiences to create one-of-a-kind fare even in the most extreme venues.
 “Gill”, as he is affectionately called, is a master at his craft and we are very proud to have him represent Cherry Bomb Catering.